Madison Kingdon: Turk Hava Yolları

+Reale Mutua Chieri '76

+Kingdon competed with Chieri '76 volleyball club during the 2023-2024 season, marking her first season in the Serie A1 Italian League.
+Kingdon led her team to the CEV Cup championship where they prevailed over Swiss Club Viteos Neuchatel to claim Chieri's first CEV Cup Gold.

+League One Volleyball Pro (LOVB)

+In 2024, Kingdon joined a star-studded roster in the inaugural LOVB Pro season, playing for LOVB Houston.

 U.S. National Team

 Kingdon debuted for the U.S. Women's National Team in the 2016 Pan American Cup where the U.S. took home a bronze medal.
-Kingdon was recognized as the 2016 Pan American Cup "Best Spiker".
+Kingdon was recognized as the 2016 Pan American Cup "Best spiker".
 In 2017 she again represented the U.S. in the Pan American Cup in Peru this time claiming a gold medal for Team USA.
 Kingdon was also a starting outside on the U.S. Women's National Team in each of the 2017 FIVB tournaments taking 5th in the FIVB World Grand Prix and claiming a bronze medal in the FIVB World Grand Champions Cup in Japan.
-Kingdon was named "Best Outside Spiker" during the FIVB World Grand Prix round in Macao, China.
+Kingdon was named "Best outside spiker" during the FIVB World Grand Prix round in Macao, China.
 She represented Team USA during the USA Volleyball Cup vs. Brazil at the Anaheim Convention Center in Anaheim, CA.

 In 2018, Kingdon was a part of the U.S. National Teams that took gold at the inaugural 2018 FIVB Volleyball Women's Nations League tournament.
 In 2019, Kingdon helped the U.S. team defend the Pan-American Cup and Nations League titles taking gold for the second and third year in a row respectively.